joric/supraland/README.md

 ## License

-This project is public domain.
+This project is public domain, feel free to copy, sell and modify.
 See [project's wiki](https://github.com/joric/supraland/wiki) for details.

 ## References